Linear independence of rationally slice knots: Organization

 \section{Organization}

 The paper is organized as follows.
 In Section~\ref{sec:background}, we recall the definitions and some facts about the knot Floer complex and the involutive knot Floer complex.
-In Section~\ref{sec:connected}, we define $\iota_K$-connected knot Floer homology.
 In Section~\ref{sec:cfkof41}, we compute the knot Floer complex for $K_n$, and in Section~\ref{sec:involutiveof41}, we do a partial computation of the involutive knot Floer complex for $K_n$ and prove Theorem~\ref{thm:main}.
-Lastly, in Section~\ref{sec:proofofcor}, we prove Corollary~\ref{cor:concordanceunknotting}.
+Lastly, in Section~\ref{sec:proofofcor}, we define $\iota_K$-connected knot Floer homology and prove Corollary~\ref{cor:concordanceunknotting}.